fleek-network/fleek-network-docs/docs/learn/delivery-acknowledgements.md

 ## Overview

-A Delivery Acknowledgement is a message that is signed by a client.
-When a client signs a message, it confirms that a node has delivered computation to the client successfully.
-A Delivery Acknowledgement is instantly finalized locally, and immutable, meaning that the client cannot reverse or modify it.
+When a client signs a message, it creates a Delivery Acknowledgement that confirms a successful service computation delivery by a node.
+This [process](#node-vs-client-process-flow) ensures the immutability and integrity of the message (the client cannot change or reverse it) and also includes metadata about the commodities consumed by the node during the service execution.
+This metadata helps in calculating the reward that the node will receive.

 :::info
 The Narwhal and Bullshark consensus primary transaction is the order of batched Delivery Acknowledgements.
 Every time a node serves a request, it gathers Delivery Acknowledgments that, upon submission, reward the node at the end of an epoch (which is approximately 24 hours).
 :::

-A Delivery Acknowledgment includes metadata about the commodities consumed by a node while executing or running a service.
-Also contains metadata that is used to determine the reward attributed to a Node.

-A node can keep adding received Delivery Acknowledgements to a local pool and submit it in batch periodically to consensus.
-To claim rewards and other fees.
-In contrast, the client's balance, in stablecoin, is updated accordingly.
+To claim the reward and other fees, nodes can add received Delivery Acknowledgements to a local pool and periodically submit them in batches to reach a consensus.
+This process also ensures consistent updates to the client's balance in stablecoin.

-The amounts deducted from all clients during an epoch will move to the payout pool to be distributed fairly to nodes based on the work they performed in the epoch.
+The amounts deducted from all clients during an epoch, move to a payout pool which is distributed fairly to node [account owners](network.md#identity-on-the-fleek-network) based on the work performed in the epoch.

-A payout pool, which holds the amount deducted from clients throughout an epoch, distributes payments fairly to the node [account owners](network.md#identity-on-the-fleek-network) based on the work performed.

 ## SNARKs (Non-interactive zero-knowledge proofs)